Skip to main content

 Queries

-Queries must be video links, for example:
+Video links must be specified as queries, for example:

 https://www.youtube.com/watch?v=lWA2pjMjpBs